 Humans are diploid creatures, meaning that each of the chromosomes in our body are paired up with another.

 Haploid cells possess only one set of a chromosome.
 For example, a diploid human cell has 46 chromosomes and a gamete created by a human is haploid, meaning it possesses 23 chromosomes.

 Reproduction occurs in humans with the fusion of two haploid cells (gametes) that create a zygote.
 The nuclei of both these cells fuse, bringing together half the genetic information from the parents into one new cell, that is now genetically different from both of its parents.

 This increases genetic diversity as half of the genetic content from each of the parents brings about unique offspring, which possesses a unique genome presenting unique characteristics.
 Meiosis is a process that can increase genetic variation in many ways, explained soon.

 The process of meiosis essentially involves two cycles of division, involving a gamete mother cell (diploid cell) dividing and then dividing again to form 4 haploid cells.
 These can be subdivided into four distinct phases which are a continuous process

 Overall, this process of meiosis creates gametes to pass genetic information from parents to offspring, continuing the family tree and the species as a whole.
-Each of these gametes possesses unique genetic information due to situations in meiosis where genetic diversity is increased, all of which are elaborated upon on the next tutorial.
+Each of these gametes possesses unique genetic information due to situations in meiosis where genetic diversity is increased.